 We should say that everyone in the Golf Monthly team are golfers at a variety of levels which we feel gives an honesty and integrity to the reviews we produce.

-What to consider when buying golf gloves
+How to choose golf gloves

 You may not think the golf glove is that important compared to other pieces of equipment however it really is, after all, it is the only part of the body that remains connected with the club throughout the swing.
 So what are the things you need to think about when looking into purchasing a new golf glove?
 Well below are some factors and pieces of advice to consider.

 For the beginners out there, a golfer who plays right-handed will typically wear a golf glove on their left hand.
 This is because the left hand is the lead hand in the swing provided the player has a conventional grip.
 Golfers who play left-handed typically wear a glove on their right hand.
+For more advice on which hand to wear a golf glove on, take a look at our guide which will walk you through the logistics of wearing a golf glove.

 First things first, know what type of glove you want.
 You may be after premium leather model which will perform totally differently to a synthetic one.
 Chances are if you are on this guide you will be looking for a wet weather model.
 These do different things and more importantly feel different so have a think about what you like to feel when wearing a golf glove and choose accordingly.